CookedNick/EditableColor/README.md

 	import EditableColor

-	// Start with component values
+	// Start with component values.
-	let color = EditableColor(red: 1, green: 0, blue: 0, alpha: 1, colorspace: .sRGB)
+	let color = EditableColor(red: 1, green: 1, blue: 1, alpha: 1, colorspace: .sRGB)

-	// OR start with random values
-	let color = EditableColor()
+	// OR start with no values.
+Default: (red: 1, green: 1, blue: 1, alpha: 1, colorspace: .sRGB) let color = EditableColor()

-### SwiftUI - Display an `EditableColor`

-If you simply need to display an instance of `EditableColor` without any special requirements you may do so using the `EditableColor.Display` view type.

-	struct ContentView: some View {
-		var body: some View {
-			// No need to retain the color using @ObservedObject if we wrap it inside of our custom Display type.
-Updates will occur automatically.
-			EditableColor.Display(color)
-		}
-	}
+	// To change the default initializer arguments, you can edit this static proxy value.
+	EditableColor.defaultValues.red = 0

 ### SwiftUI - Using `EditableColor` in place of `Color`